TartanLlama/tartanllama.github.io/_posts/2016-06-22-structured-bindings.md

 -----------------------

+The great news is that structured bindings are supported out-of-the-box for classes with non-static member variables which are solely public (or have all public-only non-statc members in a single direct base class).
+So a class like this can be decomposed with no additional code:

+{% highlight cpp %}
+struct yay {
+    int a;
+    float b;
+    std::string c;
+};
+{% endhighlight %}

 Adding support for structured bindings is surprisingly easy; you just need to specialize three existing template classes to express how to destructure your class.
 These three template classes are `std::tuple_size` (number of variables), `std::tuple_element` (types of the variables), and `std::get` (values of the variables).

 For demonstration purposes we'll write a small `triple` implementation, which is like a `std::pair`, but with three elements.